 - Chapter Management

 Being a Founding Father is a unique opportunity where you will have the ability to build your own positive experience and leave a legacy for those who will become members in the years after you graduate.
-Rather than adapt to a culture that does not align with your beliefs, you have the freedom and responsibility to help shape the direction of a new colony on your campus.
+Rather than adapt to a culture that does not align with your beliefs, you have the freedom and responsibility to help shape the direction of a new provisional chapter on your campus.
 In addition to the numerous programs offered at an international level, there are a number of leadership opportunities available beginning in the first term, and you have a chance to help bring positive change to the entire Greek community at your campus through living our core values each day.